blaze00193/X-ChainToken/README.md

 ### setPeer

 Provides the ability to connect two OFT contract across different chains or break the bridge.
-The owner can connect and disconnect - an assigned operator can also call this function
+The owner can connect and disconnect.

 ### setDelegate